ctools/ctools/doc/source/users/tutorials/quickstart/energy_dispersion.rst

    Start value for first energy bin in TeV [0.1]
    Stop value for last energy bin in TeV [100.0] Number of energy bins (1-200) [20]
-   Output counts cube file [cntcube.fits]
+   Output counts cube file [cntcube.fits] cntcube_edisp.fits

 As next step you need to compute the
 :ref:`energy dispersion cube <glossary_edispcube>`